karmada-io/website/docs/contributor/contribute-docs.md

 - For our docs we use markdown.
 If you are unfamiliar with Markdown, please see https://guides.github.com/features/mastering-markdown/ or https://www.markdownguide.org/ if you are looking for something more substantial.
 - We get some additions through [Docusaurus 2](https://docusaurus.io/), a model static website generator.

-## How to Contribute

-If you want to contribute to Karmada, you can follow these steps:

-1. Check the [issue tracker](https://github.com/karmada-io/karmada/issues) for any open issues related to the feature or bug you want to work on.
-If there isn't an issue for it, feel free to create one.

-2. Assign yourself to the issue you want to work on.

-3. Fork the repository.

-4. Create a new branch with a descriptive name for the issue you are working on.

-5. Write your code/chnages and commit your changes.

-6. Create a pull request (PR) from your branch to the master branch of the main repository.

-7. Wait for your PR to be reviewed and approved by the maintainers.

-8. Once your PR is merged, your changes will be included in the next release of Karmada!

 ## Setup

 You can set up your local environment by cloning our website repository.